airbus-seclab/cpu_rec/README.md

 - The binary for H8S comes from https://github.com/airbus-seclab/cpu_rec/issues/4 and was distributed by Dell, under an unknown licence.
 - The binary for TriMedia comes from https://github.com/crackinglandia/trimedia/blob/master/tm-linux/tmlinux-kernel-obj-latest.tar.bz2 where it is distributed under an unknown licence.
 - The binary for CUDA comes from http://jcuda.org/samples/matrixInvert%200.0.1%20CUBIN%2032bit.zip where it is distributed under a MIT licence.
+- The binary for WebAssembly comes from https://github.com/mdn/webassembly-examples/blob/master/wasm-sobel/change.wasm where it is distributed under a CC Zero licence.
 - The reference for statistics of ASCII text comes from https://users.cs.duke.edu/~ola/ap/linuxwords with all LF replaced with NULL bytes.

 ## Other architectures that cannot be distributed in the default corpus